 - Our landfills are filling up, leading to longer and longer hauling distances, higher greenhouse gas emissions, higher waste management costs, and less space available for our trash.
-Composting could cut back our solid waste stream by as much as 33% (epa.gov).
+Food waste constitutes 22% of discarded municipal solid waste in America.

-- When food scraps are left in a landfill or incinerated they release methane.
-Methane gas is 20 times more potent a greenhouse gas than carbon dioxide (epa.gov).
+- When food scraps are left in a landfill or incinerated they release methane, a greenhouse gas that is 80 times as potent as CO₂.

 - Composting is a sustainable alternative that puts the nutrients from our food scraps back into the earth and, eventually, our food system by using the finished compost as a fertilizer for local farms.

 - Composting is the final step to completing a truly sustainable food cycle system.